aartisr/fractals/wiki/Fractals-in-Medical-Imaging.md

 Biological systems, from the branching of blood vessels to the convolutions of the brain, exhibit fractal-like patterns.
 These structures are not random; rather, they follow recursive rules that create repeating motifs at different scales.
 This self-similarity is not just visually striking—it encodes vital information about the health and function of tissues.

 ## Fractal Dimension: A Quantitative Biomarker

+For a detailed explanation of the box counting method used to estimate fractal dimension, see the [[Box Counting Method|Box-Counting-Method]].

 The fractal dimension is a key metric that quantifies the complexity of a structure.
 Unlike simple geometric shapes, biological tissues often have non-integer dimensions, reflecting their intricate organization.
 In medical imaging, the fractal dimension can be computed from images using techniques such as box counting, providing a single value that summarizes the degree of structural complexity.